solana-foundation/solana-improvement-documents/proposals/XXXX-deprecate-rent-exemption-threshold.md

 ## Motivation

 Emulating floating point math is expensive inside of SVM due to the lack of native floating point number support.
 This makes calculating the rent exempt threshold cost ~248 more CUs than it would if we were to simply use a u64.
 This is due to the `exemption_threshold`, which is currently set to `2.0` years.
 Since rent exemption is no longer time-based, we have the opportunity to make this commonly used calculation much more performant and simplify our tooling without affecting the existing API.
-It also simplifies any further changes we may want to make to Rent down the line.
+It also simplifies any further changes we may want to make to rent down the line.

 ## New Terminology